Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start.md

 1. Find the subscription id of the manangement subscription you made a note of earlier.
 1. Type `$env:ARM_SUBSCRIPTION_ID="<subscription id>"` and hit enter.

+[!NOTE]
--> NOTE: If you close your PowerShell prompt prior to running the bootstrap, you need to re-enter these environment variables.
+If you close your PowerShell prompt prior to running the bootstrap, you need to re-enter these environment variables.

 ## Version Control System Personal Access Token (PAT)